 CGM can be a very helpful aid for diabetic patients.
 A Continuous Glucose Monitoring (CGM) system includes a minimally-invasive glucose sensor, a transmitter and a receiver.
 A CGM sensor is inserted in the skin and monitors glucose levels in the interstitial fluid.
 CGM systems usually last for up to 14 days.
 The CGM sensor should be changed after each session.
 CGM systems measure glucose levels continuously and in real time.
 CGM sensors eliminate to a great extent painful finger pricking.
 CGMs connect to a smartphone application or a PDM, where you can monitor glucose levels.

 Continuous glucose monitoring system emerged in 1999.
 The first long-term blood glucose measurement system was approved by the US Food and Drug Administration.
-Over the years, the companies Dexcom, Medtronic, Abbott and Eversense have developed the technology and with subsequent developments, achieved greater accuracy of their sensors.
-Now sensors last up to 14 days, although some can do even 20 days with additional care.
+Over the years, the companies Dexcom, Medtronic, Abbott and Eversense have developed the technology and with subsequent developments achieved greater accuracy and sensor life.
+CGM sensors now last up to 14 days and measure blood sugar every 2 minutes.

-The system for continuous glucose monitoring is compact, waterproof, barely noticeable through your clothes.
-The sensor system consists of:
+A CGM system for continuous glucose monitoring is compact, waterproof, and barely noticeable through clothing.
+A CGM system consists of:

-We expect to see even more modern and durable glucose monitoring solutions in the future.
-At this stage, CGMs can make every diabetic's life easier.
-Any patient with diabetes can start using glucose sensors to measure blood sugar more conveniently.
-The CGM system alerts the user for sudden deviations, peaks, highs and lows of glucose levels, which is essential to many patients with diabetes.
+We are looking forward to even more advanced and durable glucose monitoring solutions in the future.
+At this point, CGMs can make a diabetic's life easier.
+Almost any patient with diabetes can use CGM sensors to measure glucose levels in real time.

 Какви промени ще настъпят след като новият регламент MDR замести старият MDD?read more